MxNxPx/katacoda-scenarios/k8s-training/k8s-103/step4.md

 Navigate to the **Dashboard** tab, to the right of the terminal tab and enter "8080" as the port number.
 Then select "Display Port" and a "Welcome to nginx" screen should appear.
 Note that if you delete your Podthen you will have to re-run the kubectl port-forward command to use the Dashboard.

-https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com
+Instead of the **Dashboard** tab you could also navigate to this page: https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com